-1. Disciplinary Violations
+- 1. Disciplinary Violations - a.

-- a.
 Violation of any current University regulation or policy that does not stipulate sanctions or procedures for the violations of said regulations. - b.
 Fraud or any action intended for that purpose when completing official documents such as applications for admission, financial aid, employment, and other similar documents. - c.
-Alteration, forgery, destruction, or fraudulent use of official documents such as student files, identification cards and medical certificates, among others.

-- d.
-Disruption of peace and tranquility in classrooms or in any location of the academic unit with shouts, boisterous or offensive behavior, threats, affronts, fights, defiance, provocations, unnecessary noise from blaring sound systems, motor vehicles or other actions. - e.
+Alteration, forgery, destruction, or fraudulent use of official documents such as student files, identification cards and medical certificates, among others. - d.
+Disruption of peace and tranquility in in-person or virtual classrooms, or in any location of the academic unit with shouts, boisterous or offensive behavior, threats, affronts, fights, defiance, provocations, unnecessary noise from blaring sound systems, motor vehicles or other actions.

+- e.
 Interruption, obstruction, or disruption of regular University duties, or duly authorized acts or functions, inside or outside the University, or conspiracy to commit these acts. - f.
 Publication or spreading of libelous, obscene, or anonymous material, or material that disrupts institutional order. - g.
 To cause damage to University property or to any other property inside University land or outside the University in official acts or functions authorized by it, or conspiring to commit these acts. - h.
 To participate in dishonest or fraudulent acts or in gambling in the Institution. - i.
-Threats of assault, assaulting or attempting to assault University officers, professors, employees, students, or visitors. - Behavior that threatens puts at risk health, dignity or safety of any person in the University community. - k.
+Threats of assault, assaulting or attempting to assault University officers, professors, employees, students, or visitors. - j.
+Behavior that threatens puts at risk health, dignity or safety of any person in the University community. - k.
 Possession of weapons inside the campus, in any University property, or during the observance of official activities of Inter American University of Puerto Rico.
 Agents in charge of public order and safety, duly authorized by the government of Puerto Rico, or by the Federal government to carry arms, are exempt from this prohibition. - I. Disobedience or violation of any imposed disciplinary condition or sanction according to the procedures provided in these Regulations - m.
-Accessing or spreading, through electronic media, material of a libelous or obscene nature or which conflicts with the policies defined in the goals of the Institution as they appear in the General Catalog.
+Accessing or spreading, through electronic media, material of a libelous or obscene nature or which conflicts with the policies defined in the goals of the Institution as they appear in the General Catalog. - n.
+Sexual assault, lewd acts, obscene exposure, obscene proposals or prostitution, as defined in the new Penal Code of the Commonwealth of Puerto Rico of 2004. - o.
+Conduct that constitutes serious or less serious crime.